 Women are more likely to suffer from migraines than men.
 Although migraines may start at any age, those who are between the ages of 15 and 55 are more prone to getting them.
 Different medications are available for migraine sufferers, but a lot of patients report unsatisfactory results, such as unwanted side effects, from taking medications.
 But there is hope beyond medication as new studies prove the success of an alternative, natural method in managing migraines.
-A professional migraine chiropractor in NJ can bring you this natural, proven-effective alternative.
+A professional Monmouth upper cervical chiropractor in NJ can bring you this natural, proven-effective alternative.

 Let’s first take a look at some possible ways to manage migraines, and at the end, the ultimate natural option that will finally bring you the comfort you deserve.

 Ways to Manage Migraines

 It is not surprising that a migraine or a headache can develop during a stressful situation, but did you know that coming out of a stressful event can also start a migraine?
 A fascinating study conducted at Yeshiva University in New York discovered that a decrease in cortisol and other stress hormone levels might cause headaches.
 Therefore, it is best to make sure that you are also ready to address post-stress head pain.

 Get plenty of sleep, eat nutritious food, and do some light physical exercise.
 Doctors also advise learning several relaxation techniques.
 These help with the functioning of the nervous system and in coping with stressful situations.
 You can also apply cognitive behavioral therapy, guided visual imagery, or just focusing on breathing and relaxing.